Mr Darryl Camilleri

 Chair, Tropical Australian Academic Health Centre

-Ian is a Fellow of the Australasian Faculty of Public Health Medicine, Fellow of the Australian College of Rural and Remote Medicine and Fellow of the Australian College of Tropical Medicine.
+Ian has Fellowship status in public health, tropical and rural and remote medicine through the relevant Australian specialist colleges.
 In 2014 he was made an Officer of the Order of Australia for distinguished service to higher education, particularly in the areas of tropical and rural health and the health of Indigenous Australians.
-A recipient of the Australasian College of Tropical Medicine Medal and the Life Sciences Queensland Industry Excellence Award, he was invested as a Life Fellow of the Australian College of Rural and Remote Medicine.
-He is a Fellow of the Australian Institute of Company Directors.
+A recipient of the Australasian College of Tropical Medicine Medal and the Life Sciences Queensland Industry Excellence Award, he was invested as a Life Fellow of the Australian College of Rural and Remote Medicine and is a Fellow of the Australian Institute of Company Directors.